 We are living in a modern world and hence democracy would be an imitation of that as well.
 So, in this modern world and its democracy, there could be many different forms of power sharing.

 A Horizontal Distribution: When it comes to a horizontal distribution of the entire power, there is a division of the power amongst the different organs that are present in the government.
 A few examples of these organs can include executive, legislature, and judiciary as well.
 One of the countries that practice this type of power sharing in the Government in India.

 A Vertical Distribution (Federal Government): In this particular case, the power will be shared amongst the different levels of the governments.
 There is one country that practices this type of sharing of power and it is the United States of America.
 While different countries practice different ways to share power, all of these methods are pretty effective and important.

-Here is another one of the forms of power sharing that you need to know about.
+Sharing Power Amongst Social Groups: Here is one of the forms of power-sharing that you need to know about.
 In this case of sharing the power, it is shared amongst the different types of social groups that are present in any area or region or an entire country.
 There can be different social groups such as religious associations and linguistic groups as well.
-One of the main examples of this type of power sharing is the community government that people use in Belgium.
+One of the main examples of this type of power-sharing is the community government that people use in Belgium.

 Story of Power Sharing in Belgium and Sri Lanka